 And yes, change comes in seasons.
 Like in the movie Chocolat, where a big wind blows lovely Vianne and her daughter Anouk into the village.
 And we feel it.
 The “winds” of change.
 “Spirit.”
 The unknown.
 Excitement.
 Freedom.
 Fear.
 Plus whatever grieving we’re doing as we let go of whatever certainties we need to lose.

 So, here in the season that’s a pre-season, too, with the coming New Year calling me forward, calling you, how do we invite and embrace the unknown?
 A focus on energy is one way for me.
 In fact, I say follow the energy.
-First by getting present to its ebbs and flows.
-What wants to rise up within you?
+First, get present to its ebbs and flows.
+Will you need a post-holiday re-energizing plan?
+Then, what wants to rise up within you?
 And what feels exhausted?
 Exhausting?
-As in wants to be over, at least for now.
-Follow the energy as inner wind tugging you forward.
+As in outa gas, wants to be over, at least for now.
+Follow the energy as your own inner wind tugging you forward.

 And it’s worth noting here that we humans often don’t embrace change until we have to.
 Honestly, we all have our ways of treading water, of staying afloat without rocking the boat.
 That’s why it takes a big wind to break up the status quo.
 Then we will still stand there or sit or lie and wait and hold back and turn back and start forward and stop flat, until the moment comes when… we’re… ready.
 Or ready enough.
 Because sometimes we just have to leap to learn what we need to know.